 Important to keep in mind however is that just because you can’t fill a full truckload doesn’t mean it qualifies for LTL freight shipping.
 To ship LTL freight your product has to be in a crate or on a pallet for fast loading, unloading, and space efficiency.

-LTL freight shipments are usually combined in hubs, facilities, or distribution centers, and is unloaded in special terminals, where receivers can pick up their orders.
+LTL freight shipments are usually combined in transportation hubs, facilities, or distribution centers, and are unloaded in special terminals, where receivers can either track shipments or pick up order fulfillment of their orders.
 LTL freight shipments can also be handled multiple times while in transit.
 This means that it’s the most cost-efficient way to ship your larger-than-parcel items without the cost of an entire trailer.
-The remaining space is then filled by other shippers, with each paying only for the portion of the trailer being used for their own load.
+The remaining space is then filled by other shippers, with each paying only for the portion of the trailer being used for the transportation of their own load.

 We’ve supported thousands of LTL loads for our Shipwell users, and frequently hear questions from our community about LTL logistics.
 It’s an emerging mode of freight, and we’re here to help make sense of it all.